 2. Highlighting every responsibility

 Bottom line, a hiring manager will not want to know every single thing you do in your position.
-Consider the role you’re interested in and match those responsibilities with your previous accomplishments.
+Consider the role you’re interest in and match those responsibilities with your previous accomplishments.
 You want a hiring manager to see similarities between their opening and your experience.

 3. Not showing your accomplishments